Katie Lee (Oct. 23, 1919 - Nov. 1, 2017)

 Jerome, Arizona December 14, 2006

 "My feelings about Bob have never altered, even tho' I gave up singing about cowboys quite awhile ago for the purpose of saving my river and its canyons.
 My latest effort is a reprint and complete overhaul of "All My Rivers are Gone" with a new title, fotos, index, design, and Afterword, "40 Years Later".
 In March 2007 I will be releasing a DVD of my Glen Canyon years – 120 fotos with voice and song: "Love Song to Glen Canyon".
 At age 87, this should be about my last hurrah!
 But you never know.
-I'm a stubborn ol' broad."
+I'm a stubborn ol' broad." (to EMcD)